Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 ## Limitations
 Unfortunately, there is a large combination of parameters that the classifier can use to make the best model and it is too computationally complex to look through and compare which has the best performance.
 That is why only a list of parameters was given to save time and narrow down the best combination.
 There could be an instance where a specific model performs better with the training set but not the testing set or vice versa.
 If given time, there could be the best-performing model for a given state but would be unrealistic to obtain a prediction.
 1. **Majority of the questions are targeted toward the H1N1 vaccines which don't reflect too well if they were to take the seasonal vaccine.** <br>
-The question could become irrelavent if the vaccines aren't needed or in the public mind such as the polio vaccine, which for the most part is elimated.
+The question could become irrelevant if the vaccines aren't needed or in the public mind such as the polio vaccine, which for the most part is eliminated.
 2. **New generations and events may affect people's willingness to take the vaccines.** <br>
 Covid-19 has had an impact on people's perception of vaccines, either good or bad.
 Along with other factors such as religion, people's opinions will change which can make the model ineffective if not updated for the new population.